nebulastream/nebulastream/src/REST/README.md

 {"Mismapped Streams":  ["mismappedLogical1":"phyStream1",
                         "mismappedLogical2":"phyStream1 \n phystream2"]}

-### Getting all misconfigured physical streams
+### Getting all MISCONFIGURED physical streams
-To get all physical streams which are labelled misconfigured (including why they are misconfigured)
+To get all physical streams which are labelled MISCONFIGURED (including why they are MISCONFIGURED)

 **API**: /streamCatalog/allMisconfiguredStreamCatalogEntries\
 **Verb**: GET\